 For such a small country, Scotland has given some pretty amazing gifts to the world.
 Perhaps the two most obvious are golf and Scotch whisky.
-Other countries produce whisky (or, more often, whiskey), but somehow it is Scotch whisky that has caught the world's imagination, resulting in an industry that today supports around 65,000 jobs in Scotland; and which each year adds about £1bn to Scotland's economy; contributes £2bn to the UK's balance of trade; and generates about £1.6bn in revenues and taxes for the UK Government.
+Other countries produce whisky (or, more often, whiskey), but somehow it is Scotch whisky that has caught the world's imagination, resulting in an industry that today supports around 40,000 jobs across the UK; which each year adds about £5bn to the UK's economy; and which contributes £3.7bn to the UK's balance of trade.
 It is also an industry which contributes something indefinable but extremely important to the sense of what makes Scotland Scottish.
 It is perhaps no surprise that in recent years we have seen a large number of new distilleries being built or planned, and large-scale investment taking place at many long-established ones.

 Given its economic and cultural importance, it is perhaps not surprising that Scotch whisky has a legally enforceable definition.
 It is also protected by the European Union and the World Trade Organisation as a recognised "geographical indication": in other words something can only be called Scotch whisky if it is produced in Scotland.

 You can find our list of feature pages covering visits to particular Scottish distilleries here.
-Distilleries open to visitors crop up in many different parts of Scotland, from the far end of Dumfries and Galloway through the Central Belt to Campbeltown in Argyll, the Isle of Skye, and Orkney.
+Distilleries have long cropped up in many different parts of Scotland, from the far end of Dumfries and Galloway through the Central Belt to Campbeltown in Argyll, the Isle of Skye, and Orkney.
 Among many new distilleries appearing on the scene in recent years or planned have been distilleries in Shetland, the Western Isles and the Scottish Borders.
-But two areas reign supreme.
+But two areas still reign supreme.
 Speyside, occupying parts of Moray and Aberdeenshire, contains the greatest concentration of distilleries in Scotland, while the island of Islay has long had an important distilling tradition and is actually seeing new distilleries open or being planned.

 The component parts of any distillery tour vary considerably from distillery to distillery, which is why some people enjoy visiting lots of them.
 But a few things are common to many, and a few more are worth thinking about in advance of your visit.
-Distilleries tend to be in old buildings with lots of different levels and lots of steps.
+Longer-established distilleries tend to be in old buildings with lots of different levels and lots of steps.
 Accessibility is therefore an issue at most of them and if you have issues with mobility, it is a good idea to check with the distillery in advance.
 And because distillation is an industrial process involving heat, some areas of a distillery need common sense and care, so there are often minimum ages set for participants on a tour which are likely to exclude very young children and babies.
 Some distilleries welcome photography during any part of the tour, others prohibit photography in areas of the distillery or throughout the tour.
-And some distilleries take visitors round free of charge, while others charge a few pounds for a tour, and some have a range of tours catering to different levels of interest.
-Where a charge is made, it can usually be redeemed against purchases in the distillery shop at the end of the tour.
+And some distilleries take visitors round free of charge, while others charge for a tour, and some have a range of tours catering to different levels of interest.
+Where a charge is made, it can sometimes be redeemed against purchases in the distillery shop at the end of the tour.

 The process of making malt whisky has the same stages wherever in Scotland it is carried out.
 However, some distilleries only undertake part of the process on the premises: and again it is helpful to know in advance what you will, or will not, be able to see.
 Virtually all distilleries offering tours are able to show visitors the processes of mashing in mash tuns, fermentation in washbacks and the two (or sometimes more) stages of distillation in the stillhouse.